TSR, Inc.: TSR Hobbies, Inc. (1975–1983)

-The first published campaign setting for AD&D, the World of Greyhawk, was introduced in 1980.
-The espionage role-playing game Top Secret came out in 1980; reportedly, a note written on TSR stationery about a fictitious assassination plot, part of the playtesting of the new game, brought the FBI to TSR's offices.
-That same year, the Role Playing Game Association was formed to promote quality roleplaying and unite gamers around the country.
-In 1981, Inc. magazine listed TSR Hobbies as one of the hundred fastest-growing privately held companies in the US.
-That same year, TSR Hobbies moved its offices again, this time to a former medical supply building with an attached warehouse.
-In 1982, TSR Hobbies broke the 20 million mark in sales.
+The first-published campaign setting for AD&D, the World of Greyhawk, was introduced in 1980.
+The espionage role-playing game Top Secret came out in 1980; reportedly, a note regarding a fictitious assassination plot on TSR stationery, as part of the playtesting of the new game, prompted the FBI to visit TSR's offices.
+That same year, the Role Playing Game Association was founded to promote skillful roleplaying and unite players around the country.
+In 1981, Inc. magazine listed TSR Hobbies among the hundred fastest-growing privately held U.S. companies.
+That same year, TSR Hobbies moved its offices again, into a former medical supply building with a warehouse attached.
+In 1982, TSR Hobbies broke the 20 million sales mark.

-In 1982, TSR Hobbies decided to terminate Grenadier Miniatures's license and started producing its own AD&D miniatures line, followed by a line of toys.
+TSR Hobbies terminated Grenadier Miniatures's license in 1982 and began to directly manufacture an AD&D miniatures line, followed by a toy line.
 Part of the licensing of the AD&D toy line went to LJN.
-Also that year, TSR introduced two new roleplaying games, Gangbusters and Star Frontiers.
-Exclusive distribution of the D&D game was established in 22 countries, with the game being translated first into French, followed by many other languages.
-In 1982, an educational department was established to develop curriculum programs for reading, math, history, and problem solving, with the most successful program being the Endless Quest book series.
+Also that year, TSR introduced the Gangbusters and Star Frontiers role-playing games.
+TSR established exclusive distribution for the D&D game in 1982 in 22 countries, with the game being translated first into French, followed by many other languages.
+In 1982, TSR established an educational department with the intention of developing curriculum programs for reading, math, history, and problem solving, with the most successful program among these the Endless Quest series of game books.

 Melvin Blume's shares were later transferred to his son Kevin Blume.
 After this, the leadership of TSR consisted of Kevin Blume, Brian Blume, and Gary Gygax.
 In contemporary articles from the early 1980s, Gygax said that the three worked as a team, and only proceeded with unanimous consent and buy-in.
 In interviews years later, Gygax downplayed his role, and described his position as primarily a powerless figurehead CEO, with Brian Blume as president of creative affairs and Kevin Blume as president of operations.
 In 1981, TSR Hobbies had revenues of $12.9 million and a payroll of 130.